kandluis/myTransactions/README.md

 ### Wait, I need to deploy manualyl!

 We recommend you build it remotely.
-This happens by default when simply running:
+This happens by default when simply running.
+You can install `flyctl` with `brew install flyctl`:

 ```sh
 flyctl deploy --remote-only